Why Online Patient Reviews Are Important

 2. Capture patient feedback in real-time.

-When requesting patient feedback, it is important to “strike while the iron is hot” and request feedback on the same day.
+When asking patients for reviews, it is important to “strike while the iron is hot” and request feedback on the same day.
 If patients have had a good experience, they are more inclined to share that positive feedback while it’s fresh on their minds.
 Asking for feedback too late (even just a week or two later) runs the risk of the patient forgetting their experience or, worse, their positive review getting overshadowed by a negative one.

 It’s also important not to burden your patients and ask too many times for a survey.